frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

 - Ctrl+C is handled by frida-server on Windows to support graceful shutdown without leaving temporary files behind.

+### Changes in 12.6.15

+- *NativePointerValue*, i.e. support for passing an object with a *handle* property in addition to *NativePointer*, is once again working everywhere.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90